Daisy Bates (activist): Little Rock Integration Crisis

 Nevertheless, the pandemonium at Central High School caused superintendent Virgil Blossom to dismiss school that first day of desegregation, and the crowds dispersed.
 U.S. President Dwight D. Eisenhower intervened by federalizing the Arkansas National Guard and dispatching the 101st Airborne Division to Little Rock to ensure that the court orders were enforced.
 The troops maintained order, and desegregation proceeded.
 In the 1958–59 school year, however, public schools in Little Rock were closed in another attempt to roll back desegregation.
 That period is known as "The Lost Year" in Arkansas.

 A significant role of Bates during the Civil Rights Movement was the advocating and mentoring of the Little Rock Nine.
-Bates' house became a National Historic Landmark in 2002 because of her role during the desegregation of schools.
+Bates's house became a National Historic Landmark in 2002 because of her role during the desegregation of schools.
 Her house served as a haven for The Little Rock Nine.
 The planning of how desegregation would be carried out and the goals to implement were an important part of her role during the movement and specifically, the house was a way to help achieve advocacy for civil rights.
 Her house also was an official drop off and pick up place for the Little Rock Nine before and after school, every day.
 Because her house was an official meeting place, it became a center for violence and was often damaged by segregation supporters.

-The perseverance of Mrs. Bates and the Little Rock Nine during these turbulent years sent a strong message throughout the South that desegregation worked and the tradition of racial segregation under "Jim Crow" would no longer be tolerated in the United States of America.